p2l1pfp/FastPUPPI/NtupleProducer/README.md

 ```
 cmsRun runPerformanceNTuple.py
 ```
-This produces both a response ntuple like the one for the runRespNTupler.py, but by default without the inputs for response calibration, and a NanoAOD-like file with the jets and MET.
+This produces both a response ntuple like the one for the runRespNTupler.py (but by default without the detector-level inputs for response calibration) and a NanoAOD-like file with the jets and MET.

 To run the ntuplizer over many files do for instance:

 ```
-./scripts/prun.sh runPerformanceNTuple.py --v0  TTbar_PU200 TTbar_PU200.v0 --inline-customize 'addCHS();addTKs()';
+./scripts/prun.sh runPerformanceNTuple.py --110X_v0  TTbar_PU200 TTbar_PU200.110X_v0 --inline-customize 'addCHS();addTKs()';
 ```

 The third step is to produce the plots from the ntuple.
 The plotting scripts are in: